dfkaye/where.js/README.md

 output
 ------

-A passing `where()` test has no effect on the defect test runner reporter output.
+A passing `where()` test has no effect on the test runner's default reporter output.

 When an expectation fails, the data-table labels plus the row of values for the